Carson-Newman University: Statistics

 Carson-Newman University Acceptance rate and admissions statistics

-Carson-Newman University has an acceptance rate of 68% and is among the top 30% of the most difficult universities to gain admission to in the United States.
+Carson-Newman University has an acceptance rate of 90% and is among the 38% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women